-Keyword Gap offers you a side by side comparison of all of the similarities and differences between keyword portfolios of up to five competing domains.
+Keyword Gap (formerly known as Domain vs. Domain) offers you a side by side comparison of all of the similarities and differences between keyword portfolios of up to five competing domains.
 You enter the domains and choose the types of keywords (organic, paid, or PLA keywords) to analyze, and SEMrush generates a report with data on all of the keywords and each domain’s ranking.
 This information is super beneficial to SEO's as they run competitive analyses of their target market and competitors.

 - Instant SEO competitive analysis between you and your top competitors

 - See the unique keywords your competitor is ranking for that you are not

 - Organic, Paid, and PLA (Google Shopping) analysis

 - Venn diagram visualization of keyword overlap between sites

 - Why should you use this tool?

 - Keyword Type